charithananayakkara7/cypress-ui-api-framework/README.md

 **PreCondition**

-Should have Docker setup on your local machine
+Should have Windows Docker setup on your local machine

 Requires Node.js v12+ to run.